Employee monitoring

 Employee monitoring is the (often automated) surveillance of workers' activity.
-Organizations engage in employee monitoring for different reasons such as to track performance, to avoid legal liability, to protect trade secrets, and to address other security concerns.
+Organizations engage in employee monitoring for different reasons, such as to track performance, avoid legal liability, protect trade secrets, or address other security concerns.
 This practice may impact employee satisfaction due to its impact on the employee's privacy.
 Among organizations, the extent and methods of employee monitoring differ.

-Surveillance Methods
+Surveillance methods

 A company can use its everyday electronic devices to monitor its employees almost continuously.
 Common methods include software monitoring, telephone tapping, video surveillance, email monitoring, and location monitoring.

-Software monitoring.
-Companies often use employee monitoring software to track what their employees are doing on their computers.
+Software monitoring is often used by companies to track what employees are doing on their computers.
 Tracking data may include typing speed, mistakes, applications used, and what specific keys are pressed.

-Telephone tapping can be used to record employees' phone call details and conversations.
-These can be recorded during monitoring.
-The number of calls, the duration of each call, and the idle time between calls, can all go into a log for analysis by the company.
+Telephone tapping can be used to monitor and record employees' phone call details and conversations.
+The number of calls, the duration of each call, and the idle time between calls can all go into a log for analysis by the company.

 Video surveillance can provide video feed of employee activities that are passed through to a central location where they are monitored by another person.
-These can be recorded and stored for future reference which some believe is the most accurate way to monitor employees.
+These can be recorded and stored for future reference, which some believe is the most accurate way to monitor employees.
 "This is a benefit because it provides an unbiased method of performance evaluation and prevents the interference of a manager's feelings in an employee's review" (Mishra and Crampton, 1998).
 Management can review an employee's performance by checking the surveillance to detect and potentially prevent problems".

 Email monitoring gives employers the ability to look at email messages sent or received by their employees.
 Emails can be viewed and recovered even if they had been previously deleted.
 In the United States, the Electronic Communications Privacy Act provides some privacy protections regarding monitoring of employees' email messages and other electronic communications.
 See Electronic Communications Privacy Act#Employee privacy.

 Location monitoring can be used for employees that move their place of work.
 Common examples of companies that use location monitoring are delivery and transportation industries.
 Sometimes the employee monitoring is incidental as the location is tracked for other purposes.
-Employees' phone calls can be recorded during monitoring.
-The number of calls, the duration of each call, and the idle time between calls, can all go into an automatic log for analysis by the company.

 Key logging, or keystroke logging, is a process that records a user's typing.
 Key logging software may also capture screenshots when triggered by predefined keywords.
-Some see it as violating workplace privacy and it is notorious for being used with malicious intent.
-Loggers can collect and store passwords, bank account information, private messages, credit card numbers, PIN numbers, and usernames.
+Some see it as violating workplace privacy, and it is notorious for being used with malicious intent.
+Keyloggers can collect and store passwords, bank account information, private messages, credit card numbers, PIN numbers, and usernames.